-Polygon: Growing Demand for Actresses in Video GamesReported by NCZ on Friday, October 26th 2018
+Polygon: Growing Demand for Actresses in Video GamesReported on Friday, October 26th 2018

 Game and entertainment website Polygon has done a deep dive into the growing prominence of female voice acting talent in games.
 While there is still much headway to be made, this growth is chiefly driven by the greater prominence of female characters in games, and the influence of women creating games.
 Here are some excerpts from the article.

 Fifty actresses were employed to voice the many female characters in Assassin’s Creed Odyssey from a total cast of around 120, according to IMDb.
 They include Melissanthi Mahut, whose Kassandra is likely to be in the running for best performance of the year awards.